 Applications of AVL Tree

 Following are some of its popular use cases:

 - AVL tree is used when there are few operations of insertion and deletion are performed

-- AVL tree is effective to search the data fast and efficiently in large databases
+- It is effective to search the data fast and efficiently in large databases.

-- AVL tree is used in applications where the searching should be effective rather than database application
+- It is used in applications where the searching should be effective rather than in database applications.